-We look forward to Spring every year but one of the things that we truly look forward to is the blooming of the redbud trees.
-More often than not they are the first tree to bloom.
+Redbud Trees are a sight to see for their early-spring blooms.
+In fact, they’re often the first tree to bloom.
 The small rosy-pink flowers are produced along the branches and almost look like a tree wrapped in lights.
-You will be so happy you planted a redbud tree when you see it explode in flowers in the spring.
+You will be so happy you planted this tree when you see it explode in redbud flowers in the spring.

 |Pruning Season:||Late spring after flowering|

 |Uses:||Tolerates moist soil and full sun.
 Full sun brings out the best fall color.
 Will adapt to drier sites|

 Before you buy a Redbud Tree, make sure to read about the care instructions that are required and recommended to keep this plant healthy and thriving.